 The ultimate goal in SCFE is to diagnose the condition early in order to prevent the

 head of the femur from slipping further off of the thigh bone.
 This is to prevent

 hip deformity.
 When the diagnosis of SCFE is made, the child is not allowed to bear

 weight on the hip.
 Crutches or a wheelchair may be used.

 Treatment of slipped capital femoral epiphysis

-Specific treatment for SCFE will be determined by your child's doctor based on:
+Specific treatment for SCFE will be discussed with you by your child's healthcare

 Your child's age, overall health, and medical history